Edit

 Important

-MUST_CHANGE Applies only to SQL Server logins.
-If this option is included, SQL Server will prompt for an updated password the first time the altered login is used.
+Applies only to SQL Server logins.
+If this option is included, SQL Server prompts for an updated password the first time the altered login is used.

-NAME = login_name The new name of the login that is being renamed.
+The new name of the login that is being renamed.
 If the login is a Windows login, the SID of the Windows principal corresponding to the new name must match the SID associated with the login in SQL Server.
-The new name of a SQL Server login cannot contain a backslash character (\).
+The new name of a SQL Server login can't contain a backslash character (\).

 Remarks

-When CHECK_POLICY is set to ON, the HASHED argument cannot be used.
+When CHECK_POLICY is set to ON, the HASHED argument can't be used.

 When CHECK_POLICY is changed to ON, the following behavior occurs: